ajcr/ajcr.github.io/_posts/2015-5-02-Basic-guide-to-einsum.md

 `einsum` [might not permute axes in the intended order](http://stackoverflow.com/a/28233465/3923281).
 The documentation highlights `np.einsum('ji', M)` as a way to transpose a 2D array.
 You'd be forgiven for thinking that for a 3D array, `np.einsum('kij', M)` moves the last axis to the first position and shifts the first two axes along.
 Actually, `einsum` creates its own output labelling by rearranging labels in alphabetical order.
 Therefore `'kij'` becomes `'kij->ijk'` and we have a sort of inverse permutation instead.

-Finally, `einsum` is not always the fastest option.
+Finally, `einsum` is not always the fastest option in NumPy.
 Functions such as `dot` and `inner` often link to lightening-quick BLAS routines which can outperform `einsum` and certainly shouldn't be forgotten about.
 The `tensordot` function is also worth comparing for speed.
-If you search around, you'll find examples of posts highlighting cases where `einsum` appears to be slow, especially when operating on several arrays (like [this GitHub issue](https://github.com/numpy/numpy/issues/5366)).
+If you search around, you'll find examples of posts highlighting cases where `einsum` appears to be slow, especially when operating on several arrays (such as [this GitHub issue](https://github.com/numpy/numpy/issues/5366)).